MarshalX/MarshalX/README.md

 # Welcome to my GitHub ✨

-Software engineer with 3 years of strong experience in backend development in Python and JavaScript, practical experience in real-time communication (WebRTC) and frontend development in React + Redux, first-hand expertise in making C++ bindings for Python.
+Software engineer with 3+ years of experience in backend development in Python and JavaScript/TypeScript, practical experience in video & audio real-time communication using WebRTC and frontend development in React + Redux, and first-hand expertise in making C++ bindings for Python.

 ## Open Source Projects

 - [Python WebRTC](https://github.com/MarshalX/python-webrtc) — a Python Extension that provides bindings to native WebRTC.
 - [Telegram Calls](https://github.com/MarshalX/tgcalls) — a Python library with C++ extenstion.
-Voice chats, private incoming and outgoing calls in Telegram for Developers.
+Voice chats, personal incoming and outgoing calls in Telegram for Developers.
   - Telegram channel [@tgcallslib](https://t.me/tgcallslib).
   - Telegram chat [@tgcallschat](https://t.me/tgcallschat).
 - [Yandex.Music API](https://github.com/MarshalX/yandex-music-api) — a Python high level interface for the private yandex music API.